-Jobs openings declined slightly in November, but the number of job openings (yellow) has generally been trending up, and are up about 7% year-over-year compared to November 2010.
+Jobs openings increased slightly in November to 3.676 million, up from 3.665 million in October.
+The number of job openings (yellow) has generally been trending up, and openings are up about 12% year-over-year compared to November 2011.

-Quits increased in November, and have mostly been trending up - and quits are now up about 12% year-over-year.
-These are voluntary separations and more quits might indicate some improvement in the labor market. (see light blue columns at bottom of graph for trend for "quits").
+Quits increased slightly in November, and quits are up 8% year-over-year.
+These are voluntary separations. (see light blue columns at bottom of graph for trend for "quits").

 Not much changes month-to-month in this report, but the trend suggests a gradually improving labor market.